 You can assign several scopes to each template.
 All template's scopes are shown in the Availability field on the template settings page:

 You can edit template scopes in a dialog that opens by clicking the Availability button.
-For detailed instructions, follow the Creating a Live/Surround Template procedure.
+For detailed instructions, follow the Create a live/surround template procedure.

 The scopes for live templates and surround templates are defined by file type and allowed location.
 The scopes for file templates are defined by project type.